Toronto Will Lawyer – Wills & Estate Lawyer Barrie – Change/Draft a Will

 Will drafting is invariably best done by an experienced will lawyer.
 If you employ an unqualified person to draft your will, or if you draw up your own will – even by using an off-the-shelf wills kit – you leave more room for serious errors.
 Improperly drafted wills can be deemed invalid as a result of the strict legal guidelines that exist around wills.
 Resolving issues that arise from poorly drafted wills can be extremely expensive and time consuming for the estate.

-Can anyone make a will ?
+Can anyone make a will or do you need a Will Lawyer ?

 Anyone can make a will if they are at least 18 years of age and of sound mind.
 In order to have the “capacity” to make a will an individual must: